 Avidian Gold Corp. ("Avidian" or the "Company") was incorporated pursuant to the provisions of the British Columbia Business Corporations Act on September 24, 2013.
 The Company was continued into the Province of Ontario on October 20, 2020.
-The registered head office of the Company is located at 18 King Street East, Suite #902, Toronto, Ontario, M5C 1C4.
+The registered head office of the Company is located at 110 Yonge Street, Suite #1601, Toronto, Ontario, M5C 1T4.

 Avidian is in the business of acquiring and exploring gold projects.
-As of June 30, 2022, the Company has acquired the rights to explore four gold properties in the United States of America and has a 32% ownership of High Tide Resources Corp. which holds the right to explore two properties in Eastern Canada.
+As of June 30, 2023, the Company has acquired the rights to explore four gold properties in the United States of America and has a 28% ownership of High Tide Resources Corp. which holds the right to explore two properties in Eastern Canada.

-The consolidated financial statements of the Company for the year ended June 30, 2022 were reviewed, approved and authorized for issue by the Board of Directors October 27, 2022.
+The consolidated financial statements of the Company for the year ended June 30, 2023 were reviewed, approved and authorized for issue by the Board of Directors October 26, 2023.
 Although the Company has taken steps to verify title to the properties on which it is conducting exploration and in which it has an interest, in accordance with industry standards for the current stage of operations of such properties, these procedures do not guarantee the Company's title.
 Property title may be subject to government licensing requirements or regulations, unregistered prior agreements, unregistered claims, aboriginal claims, and non-compliance with regulatory and environmental requirements.
 The Company's assets may also be subject to increases in taxes and royalties, renegotiation of contracts, and currency exchange fluctuations and restrictions.

 The Company's property interests are at an early stage of exploration and, in common with many exploration companies, it raises financing for its exploration and appraisal activities in discrete tranches.
-The Company has incurred a loss for the year ended June 30, 2022 attributable to shareholders of the Company of \$282,331, and has an accumulated deficit of \$19,785,125.
+The Company has incurred a loss for the year ended June 30, 2023 attributable to shareholders of the Company of \$1,740,306 (2022 - \$282,331), and has an accumulated deficit of \$21,525,431 (2022 - \$19,785,125) and a working capital deficiency as at June 30, 2023.